 Travel to or come from a country where TB is common

-TB bacteria are released into the air when someone with the active form of TB coughs or sneezes.
+TB germs (bacteria) are released into the air when someone with the active form of TB coughs or sneezes.
 The bacteria spread easily, especially in crowded places with poor airflow.
 The longer you breathe these germs, the more likely you are to become infected.

 If you have been diagnosed with inactive TB, it means you: